-Another differentiator between CVS for sale is the lease structure.
-Some stores are absolute net with zero landlord responsibilities and others are double net with varying landlord responsibilities.
-Of the double net properties, some have roof, structure or parking lot responsibilities and some may have reimbursable expenses pertaining to common areas if located within a shopping center.
+Another differentiator between CVS properties for sale is the lease structure.
+Some CVS for sale are absolute net with zero landlord responsibilities and other CVS for sale are double net with varying landlord responsibilities.
+Of the double net CVS property for sale some have roof, structure or parking lot responsibilities and some may have reimbursable expenses pertaining to common areas if located within a shopping center.
 CVS properties all have varying business operations which directly affect store profitability.
-Some locations have a minute clinic or are 24 hour operations which are preferred by many net lease investors.
-Most CVS stores have store operating hours until 8 PM to 10 PM.
-Some locations may have beer, wine or liquor sales as well.
+CVS properties for sale have a minute clinic or are 24 hour operations which are preferred by many net lease investors.
+Most CVS stores for sale have store operating hours until 8 PM to 10 PM.
+Some CVS stores may have beer, wine or liquor sales as well.

-These are all smaller factors that help investors value each store especially when stores sales volumes are not available to the landlord.
-If a specific store has a few of these positive subtle differences over another then it provides comfort to an investor in the likelihood of CVS remaining as a tenant for years to come.
+These are all smaller factors that help investors value CVS for sale especially when stores sales volumes are not available to the landlord.
+If a CVS for sale has a few of these positive subtle differences over another CVS for sale then it provides comfort to an investor in the likelihood of CVS remaining as a tenant for years to come.

-In addition to these factors, two main drivers in pricing of CVS stores are the primary lease term remaining before the renewal options and the real estate quality.
-Most locations that have over 15 years of primary lease term before the options will trade sub 6.25 CAP.
-Other stores that have less than 5 years of lease term before the options may trade over a 7 CAP depending on the real estate quality.
+In addition to these factors, two main drivers in pricing of CVS property for sale are the primary lease term remaining before the renewal options and the real estate quality.
+Most CVS for sale that have over 15 years of primary lease term before the options will trade sub 6.25 CAP.
+Other CVS for sale that have less than 5 years of lease term before the options may trade over a 7 CAP depending on the real estate quality.

 compare that with the likelihood of CVS renewing the lease to see if they are purchasing the risk at a fair CAP rate.
-The factors mentioned in this article will allow any investor considering a purchase of a CVS investment a way to gauge value between one store for sale versus another when real estate quality is even.
+The factors mentioned in this article will allow any investor considering a purchase of a CVS investment a way to gauge value between one CVS for sale versus another CVS for sale when real estate quality is even.